How do I check my credit score before applying for a car loan?

 Your credit score isn’t the only thing lenders look at, but it’s a big deciding factor.

-Every lender has their own set of criteria when looking at an application for car finance.
+Every lender has its own criteria when looking at an application for car finance.
 When it comes to your credit report and subsequent score, these are some of the main points they look at.

 There are three main credit reference agencies, and all have their own unique scoring system.
 So there isn’t one magic number to aim for.
 One thing is the same for all three, though – the higher your score, the better you look to a lender.